Fun Shui

 Play up your unique features

 In Feng Shui, water is like money, flowing around you.
 If you have a water view, by all means play it up.
-Other super selling features are sun porches, wraparound porches, guest cottages, detached garages, finished basements, and original historic details.
-Any way you can distinguish your home will help it sell.
-To pump up your home's "reputation", place red objects in the southern part of any room.
-Red is Fire, and Fire is the Element of Fame/Reputation.
+Other super selling features are sun porches, wraparound porches, large windows, guest cottages, detached garages, finished basements, swimming pools, fireplaces and original historic details.

 Feng Shui and your personal taste